Skip to main content

 What is the scope of the FRCAW's expert activity?

-The FRCAW includes terrestrial and aquatic animals (excluding molluscs and insects) kept or bred for the production of food, domestic animal species and captive wildlife within its field of expertise.
+The FRCAW 's remit covers terrestrial and aquatic animals kept or bred for food production, domestic animal species and captive wildlife.

 The work of the FRCAW covers the rearing (including the breeding of stock for semen production and terminal crosses and hatcheries), transport and slaughter phases of animal husbandry.